Do you want to climb Mount Kilimanjaro?

 - Hand selected, licensed local guides

-- Decades of climbing experience
+- Decades of leadership experience

 - Certified Wilderness First Responders